curiousoffice/playbook/README.rst

 - creating great software
 - making users and clients happy
 - improving ourselves by learning something new
-- improving Sophilabs by bringing in sales, mentoring a teammate, contributing to an internal tool or research
+- improving sophilabs by bringing in sales, mentoring a teammate, contributing to an internal tool or research
 - improving our community by writing blog posts, contributing to sophilabs open source projects, or attending conferences
 - doing the things we didn't think to put on this list